 The criteria used for the selection of recordings for The Spirituals Database is very straightforward:

 - Commercially produced audio recording that contains at least one selection of a Negro Spiritual

 - Setting composed in a manner intended for concert performance by a solo vocalist

 Recordings may include vocal and/or instrumental accompanying forces–such as chorus, piano, orchestra, guitar, flute, violin, etc.; however, those forces are always secondary to the role of the vocal soloist in the listed performance.
 Also, the voice type (soprano, mezzo-soprano, contralto, countertenor, tenor, baritone, bass-baritone, bass) of the soloist is included to assist searchers who are looking for recordings by a specific voice type.

-Additionally, searchable tags are being placed on items to assist those looking for songs categorized under relevant Old and/or New Testament Books of the Bible and under several themes, including Christmas, Easter, Passion, Crucifixion, holiday, Communion, Baptism.
-Others will be added over time.
+Additionally, searchable tags have been added to items to assist those looking for songs categorized under relevant Old and/or New Testament Books of the Bible and under several themes, including Christmas, Easter, Passion, Crucifixion, holiday, Communion, Baptism.